Why Do I Feel Like Something Is Missing in My Relationship?

 Many feelings can get in the way of moving forward.
 Some of those feelings may be fear that things will turn out differently than we want.
 Many times we lose sight of other things that are more important to us.

-Is there something you were passionate about and actually planed how you were going to achieve it, but then never completed the mission?
+Is there something you were passionate about and actually planned how you were going to achieve it, but then never completed the mission?

 Maybe you just got comfortable with the status quo and were happy with whatever came your way in life.
 Many people do that.
 I do it.
 There’s nothing wrong with it.
 Happiness is a good thing.